open-quantum-safe/oqs-demos/httpd/USAGE.md

 For creating the required keys and certificates, it is also possible to utilize the [openquantumsafe/curl](https://hub.docker.com/r/openquantumsafe/curl) image using standard `openssl` commands.

 An example sequence is shown below, using
-- 'qteslapi' for signing the CA certificate,
+- 'dilithium5' for signing the CA certificate,
 - 'dilithium2' for signing the server certificate,
 - 'httpd.server.my.org' as the address of the server for which the certificate is intended.

-Instead of 'qteslapi' or 'dilithium2' any of the [quantum safe authentication algorithms presently supported](https://github.com/open-quantum-safe/openssl#authentication) can be used.
+Instead of 'dilithium5' or 'dilithium2' any of the [quantum safe authentication algorithms presently supported](https://github.com/open-quantum-safe/oqs-provider#algorithms) can be used.

 ```
 # create and enter directory to contain keys and certificates
 mkdir -p server-pki && cd server-pki

-# create CA key and certificate using qteslapi
+# create CA key and certificate using dilithium5
-docker run -v `pwd`:/opt/tmp -it openquantumsafe/curl openssl req -x509 -new -newkey qteslapi -keyout /opt/tmp/CA.key -out /opt/tmp/CA.crt -nodes -subj "/CN=oqstest CA" -days 365
+docker run -v `pwd`:/opt/tmp -it openquantumsafe/curl openssl req -x509 -new -newkey dilithium5 -keyout /opt/tmp/CA.key -out /opt/tmp/CA.crt -nodes -subj "/CN=oqstest CA" -days 365

 # create server key using dilithium2
 docker run -v `pwd`:/opt/tmp -it openquantumsafe/curl openssl req -new -newkey dilithium2 -keyout /opt/tmp/server.key -out /opt/tmp/server.csr -nodes -subj "/CN=httpd.server.my.org"